-- card) and must send a high school transcript translated into English before consideration for admittance into NCMC.
-See additional requirements under International Students. - 3.
-Provide NCMC with a copy of your ACT, SAT, ASSET, or placement test scores prior to enrollment.
-Placement scores are used for placement in coursework and help advisors to assist students in making career and educational plans.
+Provide NCMC with a copy of your ACT, SAT, or Accuplacer placement test scores prior to enrollment.
+Placement scores used for placement in coursework and help advisors to assist students in making career and educational plans.

-Placement testing is available to NCMC students.
-Visit www.registerblast.com/ncmcoar/activity to register for placement tests.
+Visit www.registerblast.com/ncmcoar/activity to register for placement tests administered at NCMC.